 The remaining Senior/Key Person Profiles should be listed in alphabetical order.
 Also use this section to list any Other Significant Contributors (OSCs).
 OSCs should be listed after all Key Persons.
-OSCs are individuals who have committed to contribute to the scientific development or execution of the project, but are not committing any specified measurable effort to the project.
-These individuals are typically presented at "zero percent" effort or "as needed" (individuals with measurable effort cannot be listed as Other Significant Contributors).
+OSCs are individuals who have committed to contribute to the scientific development or execution of the project, but are not committing any specified measurable effort (in person months) to the project.
+These individuals are typically presented at "effort of zero person months" or "as needed" (individuals with measurable effort cannot be listed as Other Significant Contributors).
 Consultants should be included if they meet this definition.
 This would also be an appropriate designation for mentors on Career awards.